Early surge of Democratic mail voting sparks worry inside GOP

 One benefit of banking votes early is that a smaller portion of the electorate is still subject to changing its mind.
 In 2016, polls showed Democratic nominee Hillary Clinton ahead in numerous battleground states at this juncture in the race, but her lead narrowed and ultimately vanished in key states as October wore on.

 Similarly, campaigns can keep track of which voters have voted and cross them off their lists of people to target with advertising or get-out-the-vote exhortations.
-If the mail-voting trend continues to benefit Democrats, that means Biden, already enjoying a cash advantage compared to Trump, can focus his spending on a smaller universe of voters, to potentially greater effect.
+If the mail-voting trend continues to benefit Democrats, that means Biden, already enjoying a cash advantage over Trump, can focus his spending on a smaller universe of voters to potentially greater effect.

 Emily Guskin and Scott Clement contributed to this report.